Triston Casas

-Triston Casas (born January 15, 2000) is an American professional baseball first baseman for the Boston Red Sox of Major League Baseball (MLB).
+Triston Ray Casas (born January 15, 2000) is an American professional baseball first baseman for the Boston Red Sox of Major League Baseball (MLB).
 The Red Sox selected him in the first round of the 2018 MLB draft and he made his MLB debut in 2022.
 Casas was a member of the United States national baseball team at the 2020 Summer Olympics, which won the silver medal.

 Amateur career

 Casas played high school baseball at American Heritage School in Plantation, Florida, where he played both corner infield positions.
 In two varsity seasons at American Heritage, Casas had a .414 batting average with 11 home runs and 53 runs batted in (RBIs) in 53 games played.
 He reclassified and graduated high school a year early to be eligible for the Major League Baseball (MLB) draft.
 He played in the Under Armour All-America Baseball Game in both 2016 and 2017.